Good Vibrations (sex shop): History

 In 2006, Good Vibrations purchased and re-branded the Grand Opening! sex shop in Brookline, Massachusetts, as Good Vibrations' first location outside of the San Francisco Bay Area.
 In 2010, they opened their fifth location, a larger 3,000 sqft store on Mission Street in San Francisco, across the street from Bloomingdales.
 The formal grand opening celebration was pushed to 29 January 2011.
 The sixth retail location opened its doors on Lakeshore Avenue in Oakland, California, on January 2, 2012.

 The company is a sponsor of LGBT events and organizations, groups that support sexual health, and other charities.
 Its GiVe donations program has aided in this.
 The company is a leading employer of transgender people.

 The founders of Grand Opening! and Babeland interned at Good Vibrations before opening their businesses, and many sex-positive retail toy companies have been inspired by Good Vibrations.
 The company has also influenced the sex toy and adult movie industries to create and market new products that reflected changes in the demographics of consumers.

 As part of their recognition as a leader in sex-positive culture and education, Good Vibrations received a Certificate of Honor from the San Francisco Board of Supervisors (2003), a Certificate of Recognition from the California Legislature Assembly (2004), and a Certificate of Recognition from the California Legislature (2006).
 The company has also received widespread recognition from the pornography industry, including an O Award for Outstanding Online Retailer 2009 at the Adult Entertainment Expo, Best Sexuality Retail Chain 2011 from AVN, and Boutique Retailer of the Year 2011 from XBIZ.

 In August 2017, Good Vibrations purchased Babeland.
 Babeland continues to operate as a separate brand.

-As of August 15, 2020, employees of the Boston area Good Vibrations stores are on strike, demanding better workplace safety and stronger human resources.